EnziTheViking/HEIC-To-JPG/README.md

 #NOTE
-> This is just a all in one place tutorial, I am not the original writer of the script.
+> This is just an all in one place tutorial, I am not the original writer of the python script.